bluegreen-labs/skylight/cran-comments.md

 Dear CRAN team,

-This is a small correction of the citation file in the package, after the publication of the associated paper.
-No further changes were made, and package test statistics remain unchanged with respect to previous releases.
+This new version of {skylight} now includes uses C++ version of the previous R code base.
+This increases speed for small to medium data queries (~100s of values) which allows the code to be efficiently used in inverse modelling of locations based daily sky illuminance data, within the context of geolocation and biologging.
+All outputs were verified and remain on parity with published (and previous) values.

 Kind regards,
 Koen Hufkens